Systematic desensitization is used to treat extreme aversions through a combination of graded exposure and relaxation.

 1. Progressive muscle relaxation

-Use this script to move up the body to tense and relax calves, thighs, stomach, shoulders, and hands, asking the client to clench and relax each muscle group in turn.
+Use this script to move up the body to tense and relax calves, thighs, stomach, shoulders, and hands, asking them to clench and relax each muscle group in turn.
 You can also add the following:

 “Take time to notice any parts of your body that feel tense, tight, or tired.
 Repeat this if you still feel tense until you relax.“

-The National Health Service’s Every Mind Matters has an audio guide to relaxing your body on YouTube that you can share with your client to guide them through this exercise between sessions.
+The NHS’s Every Mind Matters has an audio guide to relaxing your body on YouTube that you can share with your client to guide them through this exercise between sessions.

 Alternatively, you can guide your client through a visualization that engages all five senses and takes them to a calm place.
-The Beach is a free pdf script by Dr. Prentiss Price of the Counseling and Career Development Center at Georgia Southern University that you can download and adapt as you wish.
+The Beach is a free pdf which is a script by Dr. Prentiss Price of the Counseling and Career Development Center at Georgia Southern University that you can download for free and adapt as you wish.

 3. Deep breathing